Emilia's POV

 "Troia."
 Whore.

 The word hung in the air, thicker than the gardenia-scented breeze.
+A brand no father should ever give a daughter.

 "You let some gutter rat defile my bloodline?"
 His voice dropped to something worse than a roar.
-Quiet.
-Lethal.
 "Tonight, you marry Enzo.
 And when I find your little bastard—" He drew a thumb across his throat.

 My courage fractured.